cea-hpc/modules/doc/source/module.rst

  specified order.
 If one modulefile evaluation raises an error, load sequence
  continues: loaded modules prior the evaluation error are kept loaded and sequence is resumed with the load of remaining modulefile in list.
+ Conversely, load sequence is aborted and already loaded modulefiles are withdrawn if :subcmd:`load` sub-command is defined in :mconfig:`abort_on_error` configuration option.

  The :option:`--tag` option accepts a list of module tags to apply to *modulefile* once loaded.
 If module is already loaded, tags from *taglist*